ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 Wèi WúXiàn said, “It’s so tender and delicious.
 Has this dish always been part of GūsūLán cooking?”

-Then, suddenly something crossed his mind, he said, “Eh!
+Then, suddenly, something crossed his mind; he said, “Eh!
 Lán Zhàn, you haven't said 'Don't speak while eating' yet!”

 Jīn Líng spoke before Lán WàngJī could reply, “Hey!
 If you can walk, let’s go to the Elegant Room after you finish eating.
 My uncle is there.
 He has been waiting for you to wake up.”

 Wèi WúXiàn said, “Your uncle?
-Oh, you mean Jiāng Chéng.”, then he realised, “Wait a minute!
+Oh, you mean Jiāng Chéng?”
+Then he realised, “Wait a minute!
 Why did you use ‘hey’ to call me, while you called Jiāng Chéng ‘uncle’?
 Am I not also your uncle?”

 Lán WàngJī cast a look at Jīn Líng.

 Jīn Líng reluctantly said, “All right!
-I’ll call you ‘uncle Wèi’, and keep calling him ‘uncle’.”
+I’ll call you ‘Uncle Wèi’ and keep calling him ‘Uncle’.”

-Wèi WúXiàn said, “It sounds like you are more closer to Jiāng Chéng than me.
+Wèi WúXiàn said, “It sounds like you are closer to Jiāng Chéng than me.
 A-Líng*, I had made a powerful charm just for you.
 Why don’t you also form a strong attachment to me?”

-<small>*A in A-Líng is prefix used before the “first name”, it indicates a close relationship.
-(It’s pronounced like the letter ‘a’ in the word ‘cat’.)</small>
+<small>*A in A-Líng is a prefix used before the “first name”; it indicates a close relationship.
+(It’s pronounced like the letter ‘a’ in the word ‘cat’.) </small>

-“Uncle gave me a spiritual dog.” replied Jīn Líng.
+“Uncle gave me a spiritual dog,” replied Jīn Líng.

 Wèi WúXiàn said, “A spiritual dog.”

-“That’s right!” said Jīn Líng, “I’ve already had a male spiritual dog.
+“That’s right!” said Jīn Líng.
+“I’ve already had a male spiritual dog.
 Uncle said that I could mate it with another dog, so he gave me a female spiritual dog.”

 Jīn Líng carried on, “Maybe, next year, I will have a litter of puppies.”